 Although the predictive studies have been touted in the media, Dr. Gottman believes that it’s much more important to understand why certain actions increase divorce risk rather than to predict it.
 This enables Drs.
 John and Julie Gottman to design successful interventions.
 Their very high prediction rate suggests that they’ve hit upon a type of interaction or pattern of behavior that can make a couple vulnerable to divorce – and this sheds light on how best to intervene.

-Q: How many divorce prediction research studies and general relationship studies has Dr. Gottman conducted with couples?
+Q: How many divorce prediction research studies and general relationship studies have Dr. Gottman conducted with couples?

 Q: What research methods does Dr. Gottman use to study couples?